 Alumni & Family Adventure Camp

 Kieve and Wavus are pleased to invite alumni and families back to camp during the summer for our Alumni and Family Adventure Camp.
+This week is combined with the 9/11 Family Camp.
 This is an opportunity to rediscover the home of childhood summers, to reconnect with old friends and a chance to meet new friends with whom common experiences were shared.
 This is also a wonderful time to relax and play in old stomping grounds and to experience a little bit of what it’s like to be a camper all over again or for the very first time.
 As campers there are opportunities to try different summer camp activities, go on various local trips, explore both of the Kieve Wavus camps, or simply share a morsel of time with friends on beautiful Damariscotta Lake.

 Since 2009 Kieve-Wavus has welcomed veterans home by inviting them and their families to the tranquil woodlands along the shores of Damariscotta Lake in the mid-coast region of Maine.
 Arriving at Veterans Camp our guests are greeted with genuine friendship, heartfelt thanks, and the opportunity to participate in a broad range of physical, creative and healing activities.
 The connective camp environment encourages veterans and their families to develop a network of support with others who have experienced the same challenges that a wartime deployment can present.
 Veterans Camp is offered free to veterans and their families and is a drug and alcohol free program.